parvezs27/Tableau_Sales_Dashboards/README.md

 **Display a high level overview of total sales, profits and quantity for the current and previous year.**

-**Sales Trends:

-**Visualise data for each KPI on a monthly basis for the current and previous year.**
-**Highlight the months with the highest and lowest sales and make them easily recognisable.**

 To display the KPI's, we will utilise "BANs" (Big-Ass Numbers).
 BAN's display key metrics or KPI's in a large, bold format.
 This offers several benefits, such as:
 - Quicker, clearer and easier noticeability of key information.
 The larger and bolder text has more of a direct impact, allowing critical information to be seen quickly and clearly.
 This reduces cognitive load on the viewer and having to search around the screen for the key information, ultimately allowing for a better viewing experience.
 - Improvement of dashboard structure and reading flow.
 Having large and bold text at the top of the dashboard to highlight critical information creates a top to bottom visual hierarchy, where the most information is highlighted at the top.
 This provides dashboard structure and a logical reading flow for the end user.

-which  which are simple and effective to clearly display key metrics on Tableau dashboards.

-For sales trends, since the KPI data will be overtime (over the current year and over the previous year on a monthly basis), we can utilise sparklines to showcase this.
-Sparklines are small and simple line charts which are effective for quickly communicating trends over time within a compact space.
+**Sales Trends:**

+**Visualise data for each KPI on a monthly basis for the current and previous year.**
+**Highlight the months with the highest and lowest sales and make them easily recognisable.**

+Since we are required to visualise A) Sales Trends and B) the data for each KPI on a monthly basis for current and previous years, we will use sparklines to achieve this.
+Sparklines are smaller and simpler line chart without axes and coordinates used to show trends overtime in an uncluttered way.
+For our task, they will complement the BAN's well, as the BAN's will provide a snapshot of key metrics whilst the sparklines will provide the trend overtime for current and previous years (2 lines), providing more context.
 For our dashboard, whilst KPI BANs will provide a snapshot of performance at a particular point in time, sparklines will provide a quick view of the trends overtime, as well as allow to us display the highest and lowest selling months.

+ A sparkline is a very small line chart, typically drawn without axes or coordinates.
+It presents the general shape of a variation (typically over time) in some measurement, such as temperature or stock market price, in a simple and highly condensed way.

 For product subcategory comparison, if we were to be comparing subcategories only for the current year, then a regular vertical or horizontal bar chart sorted in descending order would be ideal.
 However since we have multiple dimensions (subcategory, current year, previous year) and one measure (sales performance), a bar-in-bar chart would be effective to display the product subcategory sales and profits by current and previous year.